laiba166-shaikh/laiba166-shaikh/README.md

 - 🔭 I’m currently working as **Software Engineer in Retrocausal**

-- I've 2 years of experience in working on different frontend technologies likes **Html, Css, Javascript, Typescript, React js, Vue js**
+- I've more than 4 year of experience in working on different frontend technologies likes **Html, Css, Javascript, Typescript, React js, Vue js**

 - 📫 How to reach me **laibas166@gmail.com**